OutSystems/docs-product/src/setup/azure/set-up-platform.md

 1. Using the DNS name from the previous step, access the Service Center management console of the environment with the following URL: `http://<DNS_name>/ServiceCenter`.

-1. Log on using the default credentials (admin/<password provided in the Solution Template Wizard>).
+1. Log on using the following user credential:

+    * Username = `admin`
+    * Password =  password set in step 3. of the ["Run the Solution Template Wizard" section](#run-the-solution-template-wizard)

 1. Go to the Administration section and select the Licensing tab.